ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 #### 2.1.
 Offline

-Here the Language server only uses "locally available" information:
+Here, the language server only uses "locally available" information:
-That is: Text in the editor and the data bundled with the language server (for example known prefixes).
+That is: text in the editor and the data bundled with the language server (for example known prefixes).

-A Simple example for this are suggestions of already defined variables:
+A simple example for this are suggestions of already defined variables:

 ![](img/examples/cmp_variable.png)
 This uses the parse-tree to find all variables.
-Currently, this is done very stupid, as this also suggests variables when they are out of scope:
+Currently, this is done very stupidly, as this also suggests variables when they are out of scope:

 ![](img/examples/cmp_variable_dumb.png)

 #### 2.1.
 Online

-Here the Language Server uses data from a SPARQL-endpoint to provide completion suggestions.
+Here, the language Server uses data from a SPARQL-endpoint to provide completion suggestions.
 {{< notice warning >}}
 This is not implemented yet!
 {{< /notice >}}

-Here is a example from the Qlever-OSM-endpoint: <htps://qlever.cs.uni-freiburg.de/api/osm-planet/>.
+Here is an example from the Qlever-OSM-endpoint: <htps://qlever.cs.uni-freiburg.de/api/osm-planet/>.
 [**O**pen**S**treet**M**ap](https://www.openstreetmap.org/) (OSM) is a Project that collects Geodata that is publicly accessible.
 Basically Google-maps, just without Google.
 This data can be represented in an RDF knowledge graph and queried using SPARQL.
 For example this query returns every bicycle parking spot in [Freiburg](https://www.openstreetmap.org/relation/62768):